cloudstateu/Distributed-Logs/readme.md

 1. Execute operations operations in swagger tester UI.
 Browse Jaeger UI for logged spans.
 2. Execute opeartions with `correlation-id` header (e.g. in Postman) - it should appear in http request spans.
 3. Execute operations and look for `trace-id` response header.
 It may be used by frontend to track given requests.
 Lookup by Trace ID in Jagger UI.
+4. Go to Back > appsettings.json and edit `SampleDatabase` connection string (and maybe `DatabaseQuery`) in order to view database communication in Jaeger.

 # Docs
 - https://opentelemetry.io/